Struggling to pay your rent or mortgage

 If you are renting from a council or housing association and they want you to leave, you will be issued a ‘notice seeking possession’.
 The notice will explain why you are being asked to leave and when.

 If you haven’t left before the expiry date, your landlord will need to apply to court for a possession order.
-At the court hearing a judge will decide whether to issue a possession order.
+Always seek advice and attend any court hearing.

 This could be an outright possession order or a suspended possession order, where you are given conditions in order to keep your home.
 If you don’t leave the property by the expiry of an outright possession order, your landlord can apply to the court to get a ‘warrant of possession’ that enable bailiffs to evict you from your home.